-Jay Yule, Superintendent of Schools General Note: SD 47 provided a 5.06% performance-based increase effective July 1 2020 for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 47 will forgo standard performance-based increases for the 2020/21 performance year.
+Christopher A van der Mark, Superintendent of Schools General Note: SD27 provided a 1.02% performance-based increase effective July 1, 2020 for the 20219/20 performance year.
+As the executive freeze was implemented on August 31, 2020 it is expected that the affected executives at SD27 will forgo standard performance based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
-While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
-Steve E Hopkins, Secretary-Treasurer General Note: SD 47 provided a 8.16% performance-based increase effective July 1 2020 for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 47 will forgo standard performance-based increases for the 2020/21 performance year.
+While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions.
+Norine T Durban, Secretary-Treasurer General Note: SD27 provided a 5.51% performance-based increase effective July 1, 2020 for the 20219/20 performance year.
+As the executive freeze was implemented on August 31, 2020 it is expected that the affected executives at SD27 will forgo standard performance based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
-While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
+While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions.
+Cheryl Lenardon, Assistant Superintendent of Schools General Note: Hire newly to the district.; there is no performance-based increase.
+As the executive freeze was implemented on August 31, 2020 it is expected that the affected executives at SD27 will forgo standard performance based increases for the 2020/21 performance year.
+Other Note: One month housing allowance for August 2020 Harjinder Manhas, Assistant Superintendent of Schools General Note: Retired July 31, 2020.; there is no performance-based increase.
+As the executive freeze was implemented on August 31, 2020 it is expected that the affected executives at SD27 will forgo standard performance based increases for the 2020/21 performance year.